Pack3tL0ss/clearpass-api-scripts/README.md

 API access is still required as some queries are done to gather data to populate the xml import.

 > Note the script also has a function and logic to creat the roles and role-mapping via the Rest API, those are commented out, as xml was going to be required for the enforcement anyway.

+> ⚠ This script has not really been used or tested since the engagement it was built for.
+If it's useful for something, but needs tweaks, create an issue with the details.